angrybee/HDDA-SynthenyPlot/README.md

 ### Requirements
 Datafile as JSON.
 See the example in the files folder.
 Javascript libraries [D3.js](http://d3js.org) and [underscore-min.js](http://underscorejs.org).

+### Usage
+In the overview click on the plot you want to see in detail.
+In the single view you can zoom in and out.
+Also it is possible to mark the dots by clicking and get them into a table.
+A rightclick on the dots makes it possible to click on the links to the genes and genomes.

+### The data
+The file "data_sets/Arabidopsis/Arabidopsis.Release5.matchList" from [DAGchainer: Computing Chains of Syntenic Genes in Complete Genomes](http://dagchainer.sourceforge.net/) was used to fill our own JSON file.
+Thanks a lot!

+### What is missing
+You cannot save the marked data/ the table or the SVG itself.

 ### Bugs
 The click to open the single plot only works if not clicked on dots.
 If drawing a frame (class=frame) only a click on the frame opens a new window.

-### The data
-The file "data_sets/Arabidopsis/Arabidopsis.Release5.matchList" from [DAGchainer: Computing Chains of Syntenic Genes in Complete Genomes](http://dagchainer.sourceforge.net/) was used to fill our own JSON file.
-Thanks a lot!

 ## Licence
 The MIT License (MIT)